padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

 ## Learning Outcome

 - Sign up for an Earth Engine account, if you do not already have this.

+## Assumptions

+- Participants already have a GMAIL aacount.

+- Participant have acces to stable internet.

 ## Get Earth Engine Account